 Tech tools are proving to be very effective for engaging students and maximizing the learning potential.
-It is a great method for facilitating all types and levels of learners and reaching out to students’ various interests.
+It is a great method for facilitating all learners’ types and levels and reaching out to students’ various interests.
 Technology is also excellent for communicating with parents, administering assessments, and monitoring student progress.
 Most importantly, technology proves to be a very effective way to help you differentiate your lessons.

 Integrating tech tools in your classroom can be beneficial for many reasons: